 "Improper maintenance and cleaning of fixtures with abrasive or corrosive chemical cleaners will void this warranty."

 What Graff is apparently trying to convey is that damage caused by maintenance or cleaning not in accordance with its care and cleaning instructions is not covered by its warranty.
 Fair enough.
 And that's what the warranty should say.
-But, that's not what it does say.
+But that's not what it does say.

-What it does say is that if you improperly clean your Graff faucet on Monday (whether or not the improper cleaning does any actual harm), then your valve cartridge fails on Tuesday causing a massive leak, the leak is not under warranty.
+What it does say is that if you improperly clean your Graff faucet on Monday (whether or not the improper cleaning does any actual harm), then your valve cartridge fails on Tuesday, causing a massive leak, the leak is not under warranty.

 Why?

 Because the warranty ended on Monday.
+It became "void" when you improperly cleaned the faucet.

 This is a sterling example of a clueless use of the word.